 If you wish to undergo any type of cleansing, please chat first with a health coach who is qualified to support you in this area.
 There are many different cleansing protocols and everyone is different.
 Consulting with a health coach will help you to decide the way that’s best for you.

 Emma Bliss is a Certified Holistic Health Coach with Advanced Studies in Gut Health.
-If you would like to chat with Emma about your health challenges, you are invited to book a FREE discovery call.
+If you would like to chat with Emma about your health challenges, you are invited to book a wellness chat.

 This post is for educational purposes only, and should not, and is not intended to, replace medical advice.
 If you think you have SIBO, please consult your GP for a formal diagnosis and for treatment advice.